Tag Archive for: Demand Forecasting

 Is Your Demand Forecasting Solution Actually Leading to Profits?

 All retailers face the fact that demand forecasting products that move slowly and products that move intermittently during the year is required to grow profits.
-In fact 35-40% of most retailer assortments consist of slow and intermittent products, while this may be well known, it is less known that demand forecast and how the supply chain software uses the demand forecast are the keys to making your turn goals and maximizing your GMROI.
-Read more
+In fact, 35-40% of most retailer assortments consist of slow and intermittent products.
+While this may be well known, it is less known that demand forecasting and how the supply chain software uses the demand forecast are the keys to meeting your turn goals and maximizing your GMROI.

 Read more